False Sense of Security

 Would you rather have no burglar alarm or have a burglar alarm that never works and tells you it does?

-Although not having a burglar alarm won’t prevent you from making foolish decisions, at least you’ll have the opportunity to know you’re making a foolish decision.
+Although not having a burglar alarm won’t prevent you from making foolish decisions3, at least you’ll have the opportunity to know you’re making a foolish decision.
 Without a burglar alarm your decisions might be wise or foolish – but only accidentally so.

 Some would argue that the illusion of security provides a deterrence effect.
-The only people who believe in the illusion of security is better are those who have something to gain by selling illusory security.
+The only people who believe in the illusion of security is better are those who have something to gain by selling illusory security.4

 - First, deterrence is not a benefit of actual security.
 Actual security depends upon the ability to actually stop something from occurring.
 Deterrence is, at best, only a side-effect of actual security.
 To the extent that actual security relies upon deterrence, its really just illusory security.
 When good security is employed deterrence is either irrelevant or unnecessary.
 Case in point: If I have a good guard dog outside my house, I could care less what he looks like.